-Here's an example application main method which uses this API to initialize a bean of type MyApplicationBean.
+Here's an example application main method which uses this API to initialize a bean of typeMyApplicationBean.

 '''

 public static void main(String[] args) {

-WeldContainer weld = new Weld().initialize();
+Weld weld = new Weld();

-weld.instance().select(MyApplicationBean.class).get();
+WeldContainer = weld.initialize();

+'''

+'''

+container.select(MyApplicationBean.class).get();

 weld.shutdown();

 }

 '''

 Alternatively the application could be started by firing a custom event which would then be observed by another simple bean.
 The following example fires MyEvent on startup.